magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

   MYSQL_PASSWORD: "wordpress_password"
 ```

-1. Go the BREEDS tab in the Vamp UI
-* Click ADD
-* Paste in the above breed YAML
-* Click SAVE

-### Create the Wordpress breed
+* **The Wordpress breed**
 Now let's do the same for our Wordpress service.
 The official Wordpress container ([hub.docker.com - wordpress](https://hub.docker.com/_/wordpress/)) runs apache on port 80.
 We can specify an external database using the variables `WORDPRESS_DB_HOST`, `WORDPRESS_DB_USER` and `WORDPRESS_DB_PASSWORD`.

+  1. Go the BREEDS tab in the Vamp UI
+  * Click ADD
+  * Paste in the below breed YAML and click SAVE

 ```
 name: wp:1.0.0                 # name of our Wordpress service